GoogleCloudPlatform/bank-of-anthos/extras/cloudsql-multicluster/README.md

 kubectx cluster2
 ../cloudsql/create_cloudsql_instance.sh
 ```
+> Note: Setting up the `CloudSQL` instance can sometimes take more than 10 minutes.

 8. **Create Cloud SQL admin secrets** in your GKE clusters.
 This gives your in-cluster Cloud SQL clients a username and password to access Cloud SQL.
 (Note that admin/admin credentials are for demo use only and should never be used in a production environment.)